 Shenandoah Seasonal is a family farm and labor of love founded in 2012.

-After managing a home and learning center for impoverished children in Phnom Penh, Cambodia called Aziza’s Place, Dan and Ali returned to the USA with a new purpose.
-The population we worked with earned pennies a day picking through trash to resell recyclables from the municipal dumpsite.
-The families we worked with did not always have enough money to feed their children, much less provide other basic human necessities.
+After managing a home and learning center for impoverished children in Phnom Penh, Cambodia called Aziza’s Place, we returned to the USA with a new purpose.
+The population we worked with earned pennies a day picking through trash on the municipal dumpsite in order to collect recyclable items to resell.
+The families did not always have enough money to feed their children, much less provide other basic human necessities.
 To say the least, this was a life changing experience and life as we knew back in the USA would not be the same.

 A positive takeaway from our time in Cambodia is that food shopping is a daily enjoyment that takes place in open air markets.
 We loved living a place where fresh and local produce is a critical part of cooking and daily life.

 Dan grew up on a farm in Boyce, VA and soul-searching in Cambodia brought forth his passion to begin a sustainable farm.
 He honed his skills as a livestock farmer through an apprenticeship at Smith Meadows Farm in Berryville, VA.
 When it came time for us to start our own enterprise, we realized the cost of purchasing livestock was not financially possible.
 But buying seeds, on the other hand, was...

 Starting a farm is the most difficult, challenging, and gratifying thing we have ever done!

 We started our farm with $15,000, our two dogs and grit.
 We leased land, did things the hard way, and moved to three different farm locations in four years.